Public hospital: India

 In India, public hospitals (called Government Hospitals) provide health care free at the point of use for any Indian citizen or legal resident.
 These are usually individual state funded.
 However, hospitals funded by the central (federal) government also exist.
 State hospitals are run by the state (local) government and may be dispensaries, peripheral(Public) health centers, rural hospital, district hospitals or medical college hospitals (hospitals with affiliated medical college).
 In many states (like Tamil Nadu) the hospital bill is entirely funded by the state government with patient not having to pay anything for treatment.
 However, other hospitals will charge nominal amounts for admission to special rooms and for medical and surgical consumables.
 The reliability and approachability of doctors and staff in private hospitals have resulted in preference of people from the public to private health centers.
 However state owned hospitals in India are known for high patient load.

 According to the World Health Organization, in 2014, total expenditure on health reached 4.7% of GDP, i.e. $267 per capita.

+Public hospitals are managed by the Union, State, and Local Self Governments.
+The Union Government administers tertiary and super-specialty hospitals such as AIIMS, state governments manage most public hospitals including district and sub-district hospitals, while Local Self Governments oversee primary and secondary healthcare facilities like PHCs and CHCs, in coordination with state health departments.